AleksandrRogachev94/AleksandrRogachev94.github.io/_posts/2017-04-22-study_helper_part_2.markdown

 Next, now users can upload their photos (avatar) and lessons attachment files (like pdf, doc…).
 Firstly I implemented it just using `paperlip` - an easy and impressive way to upload/download files in rails.
-I decided to store all data in Amazon AWS S3storage, which is, by the way, awesome and gives us free tier for 1 year: 50 GB, 2000 post requests, 10000 get requests per month.
+I decided to store all data in Amazon AWS S3 storage, which is, by the way, awesome and gives us free tier for 1 year: 50 GB, 2000 post requests, 10000 get requests per month.
 Luckily, rails has `aws-sdk` gem to handle connection between rails app and S3.

 Then I realized that it’s not the best practice to upload files into S3 right from the main web process.
 It blocks server and 1) user should wait until uploading is finished, 2) other users are slowed down or completely stuck (if you use only 1 process with 1 thread).
 The best way to implement it is to use backgrounds processes: `workers`.
 One of the approaches is to use `sidekiq` together with `delayed_paperclip` gems. `delayed_paperclip` gem uses `ActiveJob` to create delayed jobs.
 You just need to specify adapter: in my case `sidekiq`.